port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/proto.md

 ---
-sidebar_position: 20
+sidebar_position: 13
-description: Yaml is a data type used to save object definitions in YAML
+description: Proto is a data type used to save proto definitions in Port
 ---

-import ApiRef from "../../../../api-reference/\_learn_more_reference.mdx"
+import ApiRef from "/docs/api-reference/\_learn_more_reference.mdx"

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Yaml
+# Proto

-Yaml is a data type used to save object definitions in YAML.
+Proto is a data type used to save .proto definitions in Port

-## 💡 Common yaml usage
+## 💡 Common proto usage

-The yaml property type can be used to store any key/value based data, for example:
+The proto property type can be used to store types defined in .proto files, for example:

-- Configurations;
-- Helm charts;
-- Dictionaries/Hash maps;
-- Manifests;
-- `values.yml`;
+- Messages between microservices;
-- etc.
+- Microservices APIs;

-In this [live demo](https://demo.getport.io/services) example, we can see the `Helm Chart` yaml property. 🎬

 ## API definition